Transfer to the University of Cincinnati

 - Submit your financial documents as soon as possible, but no sooner than 6 months prior to your start date at UC.

-When completing the Financial Certification Form, also linked in the Sources of Financial Support eForm in iBearcatsGlobal, clearly state your name as it appears in your passport.
+When completing the Affidavit of Support Form, also linked in the Immigration Documents e-form in iBearcatsGlobal, clearly state your name as it appears in your passport.

 Financial Documentation Requirements

-All financial documents should be dated and cannot be more than 6 months old.
+All financial documents need to be dated within the last 6 months.
 Documents can include: